 This guide / rant / essay doesn't argue that Sombra is the best hero ever now.
 Sombra will probably never be a pick like Soldier: 76 who is viable in every mode, composition and map.
 She is not a solo queue hero.
-A team that doesn't communicate will make Sombra useless.
+A team or a Sombra player that doesn't communicate will make Sombra useless.

 I argue that the big majority of cries of "sombra weak, sombra bad" comes from players who aren't familiar with Sombra's real playstyle.
 It comes from players who tried her for 1 - 2 hours, played her like a Spy or Tracer and failed miserably.